microsoft/bc2adls/README.md

 # Project

+> **This tool is not a release from the product group of Dynamics 365 Business Central.
+To see the details of how this tool is supported, please visit [the Support page](./SUPPORT.md).**

 ## Introduction

 The **bc2adls** tool is used to export data from [Dynamics 365 Business Central](https://dynamics.microsoft.com/en-us/business-central/overview/) (BC) to [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) and expose it in the [CDM folder](https://docs.microsoft.com/en-us/common-data-model/data-lake) format.
 The components involved are the following,